knative/docs/CONTRIBUTING.md

 and to consolidate items more easily during issue triage. -->

 Knative uses Github issues to track documentation issues and requests.
-If you see a problem with the documentation that you’re not sure how to fix, submit an issue using the following steps:
+If you see a problem with the documentation that you're not sure how to fix, submit an issue using the following steps:

 1. Check the [Knative docs issues list](https://github.com/knative/docs/issues)